waynesankey/alephp_pic/README.md

 Shift 8 bytes, the **farthest shift register first**.
 The first byte shifted gets pushed to the end of the chain as subsequent bytes are loaded.

-Note that since the relays are loaded last in the 64 bit shift register, and those are likely the only ones that survive a controller redesign, only those 3 bytes need to be shifted before the parallel load signal RCLK is taken high.

 | Shift order | Byte | Final SR position |
 |-------------|------|-------------------|